Scientific Name: Otus sunia

 Size: 19 cm

-Adult greyish morph resembles Sunda Scops Owl but is smaller and has greyish-brown upperparts and head, bold dark streaks on whitish underparts, yellowish eyes and blackish bill.
+Identification: Adult greyish morph resembles Sunda Scops Owl but is smaller and has greyish-brown upperparts and head, bold dark streaks on whitish underparts, yellowish eyes and blackish bill.
 Adult rufous morph resembles greyish morph but has orange-rufous upperparts and head.

-Similar looking species: Sunda Scops Owl
+Similar looking species: Collared Scops Owl

 Habitat: Forest, forest edge, secondary growth, wooded areas, parks and gardens.